Amphiluke/potprox/README.md

 # potprox

+Approximation of computed data with empirical pair potentials.

 ## Synopsis

 It is a quite common case when there is a need to describe computed numerical *ab initio* data with some analytical form of pair potential (e.g. the [Lennard-Jones function](https://en.wikipedia.org/wiki/Lennard-Jones_potential) or the [Morse function](https://en.wikipedia.org/wiki/Morse_potential)).